ux-at-icfnext/DCCPS/_pages/patterns/timeline.md

 permalink: /patterns/timeline
 section: Patterns # initial cap required to make menu work
 summary: |
-  A process list displays the steps or stages of important instructions or processes.
-Please review the <a href="https://designsystem.digital.gov/components/process-list/">USWDS: Process List/a> for more information on how to use this component.
+  A timeline component is a responsive list of events that animate in on scroll.
+The divider should be the largest unit (either years or months) and the cells should be the smaller unit (months or days).
+Whenever possible the timeline should be over the light gray background to separate it from other content.

 htmlpath: patterns/timeline/timeline-html.md
 csspath: patterns/timeline/index.scss